SimonFormanek/pureosc/README.md

 KISS Image Thumbnailer
 ======================
-By default, KISS Image Thumbnailer does not alter standard bootstrap view of products.
+KISS IT configurations can be found under the Configuration >> Images option
-The function is available for use, but not implemented.
+If any changes are made to these options, thumbs must be reset using the KissIT Reset thumbs option

-Be sure to change the KISSit Image Heigh and Width in ../catalog/includes/configure.php The following directory(ies) needs to be writeable by the WWW user:
+**The following directory(ies) needs to be writeable by the WWW user:**
-	../catalog/includes/modules/kiss_image_thumbnailer/thumbs/
+	**../catalog/includes/modules/kiss_image_thumbnailer/thumbs/**

 Security Pro R11
 ================